-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the City and Borough of Sitka, Alaska, (the City and Borough) as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the City and Borough's basic financial statements, and have issued our report thereon dated February 8, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the City and Borough of Sitka, Alaska, (the City and Borough) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the City and Borough's basic financial statements, and have issued our report thereon dated January 16, 2024.
+Our report includes a reference to other auditors who audited the financial statements of Sitka School District, as described in our report on the City and Borough's financial statements.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting